j-trueman/MultiplayerClient/README.md

 * MPB002: Shotgun segment stays on table when opponent shoots himself with a sawed shotgun
 * MPB003: Incorrect name displayed on health counter when losing a round
 * MPB004: Plays dealer return animation after losing a round
+* MPB005: Issues with seeing the invite menu after finishing a match